rutendos/base_content/documentation/introduction.rst

 >>> python3 -m venv my_environment_name
 >>> . my_environment_name/bin/activate

-Once an environment has been set, one can install modules to their environment.
+Once an environment has been set, install modules to the environment.

 >>> pip install numpy